Sitting for hours is risky

 One of the keys to good health and a long life is a low, steady level of glucose and insulin in your blood.
 Repeated spikes, or continuing high levels of blood glucose rapidly age your body and contribute to numerous degenerative diseases (heart and arterial disease, diabetes, cancers).
 Insulin, and how effective it is, is the main factor controlling blood sugar levels.

 The study (1) looked at subjects aged 45-65 who were overweight or obese, with a body mass index (BMI) above 31.
 Each of them did three different five hour sits.
 In the first, they sat for 5 hours without a break.
 In the second, they walked on a treadmill at a light-intensity pace for 2 minutes every 20 minutes.
-In the third, they walked on a treadmill at moderate-intensity pace for 2 minutes every 20 minutes.
+In the third, they walked on a treadmill at a moderate intensity pace for 2 minutes every 20 minutes.

 The researchers found that the participants' blood glucose and insulin levels after consuming a high-calorie meal were moderated when they performed regular two minute bouts of either light or moderate-intensity activity.